FSReed/FSReed_CS61C_Fall_2020/Notes/Week5-Running_A_Program.md

 # Running A Program

 Topic of this lecture:

 ![Topic](/Image/Week5/week5-19.png)

 Abstraction of this lecture:

 ![Layer](/Image/Week5/week5-20.png)

+Here's one thing to notice: We are mainly focusing on **Compiler, Assembler and Linker**, not the Loader because the loader is mainly discussed in Operating Systems.
+Take the courses like CS162 to further understand how it works.

 The menu of the note:
 [TOC]